Jakarta Enterprise Beans: Execution

 Clients of EJBs do not instantiate those beans directly via Java's new operator, but instead have to obtain a reference via the EJB container.
-This reference is usually not a reference to the implementation bean itself, but to a proxy, which either dynamically implements the local or remote business interface that the client requested or dynamically implements a sub-type of the actual bean.
-The proxy can then be directly cast to the interface or bean.
-A client is said to have a 'view' on the EJB, and the local interface, remote interface and bean type itself respectively correspond with the local view, remote view and no-interface view.
+This reference is usually not a reference to the implementation bean itself, but to a proxy, which dynamically implements either the local or remote business interface that the client requested or a sub-type of the actual bean.
+The proxy can then be directly cast to the interface or bean respectively.
+A client is said to have a 'view' on the EJB, and the local interface, remote interface and bean sub-type itself respectively correspond to the local view, remote view and no-interface view.

 This proxy is needed in order to give the EJB container the opportunity to transparently provide cross-cutting (AOP-like) services to a bean like transactions, security, interceptions, injections, and remoting.
 As an example, a client invokes a method on a proxy, which will first start a transaction with the help of the EJB container and then call the actual bean method.
 When the bean method returns, the proxy ends the transaction (i.e. by committing it or doing a rollback) and transfers control back to the client.

 The EJB Container is responsible for ensuring the client code has sufficient access rights to an EJB.
 Security aspects can be declaratively applied to an EJB via annotations.